5 Quick and Easy HIIT Workouts for Beginners

 Brazilian butt workout

 It seems that lately the world has gone crazy about having a thick butt.
-While some photoshop their pictures to appear to have a bigger butt, and others discuss the risks of butt implants, many choose the healthier alternative – exercise.
+While some photoshop their pictures to appear to have a bigger backside, and others discuss the risks of butt implants, many choose the healthier alternative – exercise.

 In addition to many fitness programs at the gym, you can boost your energy (and your booty) at home with those simple exercises.